vehhtyy/monitoring.vehhty.tk---backend/README.md

-# PanSprezynka-server
+# monitoring.vehhty.tk - backend

-Backend for PanSprezynka site, which monitore viewers and chatters during streams on twitch.
+Backend for monitoring.vehhty.tk site, which monitore viewers and chatters during streams on twitch.